 Council on Religious Unity.
 The Council on Religious Unity (CRU) works with a variety of religious organizations and their activities on campus.
 CRU helps to encourage the religious and spiritual life of students.
 Working with the College Chaplain, CRU plans a series of ecumenical services and convocations throughout the year.

 Student Organizations.
 Wesleyan offers a variety of campus organizations to meet the social, educational, spiritual, and recreational needs of students.
 These organizations, started and run by students, are open to all enrolled students.
-If students cannot find an organization to meet their needs, they are encouraged to start their own by contacting the Director of Student Activities.
+If students cannot find an organization to meet their needs, they are encouraged to start their own by contacting the Director of Student Involvement and Leadership.

 Policies and Procedures.
 All campus policies and procedures can be found in the Wesleyanne student handbook.
 The Wesleyanne can be found on the portal and on the college website.
 All academic policies and procedures can be found in the Academic Catalogue.
 Students are required to read and adhere to all regulations.

 Wesleyan College is privileged to steward many arts and cultural events and share them with the community.
 Most are free and open to the public.
 Wesleyan art galleries are open M-F 1:30 – 5:00 PM and on Wesleyan Market Saturdays from 10:00 AM – 2:00 PM.View More